WhiteUsagi18/SQL-Injection-POST-request/SQLInjectionTutorial/SQLinjection.md

 Run sqlmap as shown below; the option `-r` tells sqlmap to read the `post-request.txt` file to get the information to attack in the POST request. `-p` is the parameter we are attacking. `--dbs` will show the databases that are available. <br>The parameter that we are attacking is `user_id`.<br>

 `
-sqlmap -r post-request -p user_id --dbs
+sqlmap -r post-request.txt -p user_id --dbs
 `

 ![image 5](./img/image5.png)